micahwoods/micahwoods.github.io/_posts/2018-06-29-predicting-organic-matter.md

 tags: [organic matter, soil, clipvol, topdress]
 ---

-Jason Haines has been sharing some interesting ideas on his [Turf Hacker](https://www.turfhacker.com/) blog, and one that I think is especially interesting is the idea that one can precisely [match the topdressing sand quantity](https://www.turfhacker.com/2018/06/sand-o-meter.html) to the growth of the grass.
+Jason Haines has been sharing some ideas on his [Turf Hacker](https://www.turfhacker.com/) blog, and one that I think is especially interesting is the idea that one can precisely [match the topdressing sand quantity](https://www.turfhacker.com/2018/06/sand-o-meter.html) to the growth of the grass.

 I think this equation, or one similar to it, might predict what the soil organic matter content in turfgrass soils will be.